Paragliding: Safety

-SIV, short for Simulation d’Incident en Vol (simulation of incident in flight) instruction offers training in managing and preventing unstable and potentially dangerous situations such as collapses, full stalls, and cravattes.
+SIV, short for Simulation d'Incident en Vol (simulation of incident in flight) instruction offers training in managing and preventing unstable and potentially dangerous situations such as collapses, full stalls, and cravattes.
 These courses are typically led by a specially trained instructor over large bodies of water, with the student usually being instructed via radio.
 Students will be taught how to induce dangerous situations, and thus learn how to both avoid and remedy them once induced.
 This course is recommended to pilots who are looking to move to more high performance and less stable wings, which is a natural progression for most pilots.
 In some countries a SIV course is a basic requirement of initial pilot training.
 In the event of an unrecoverable manoeuvre resulting in water landing, a rescue boat is typically dispatched to collect the pilot.
 Other added safety features may include buoyancy aids or secondary reserve parachutes.
 These courses are not considered essential for novice level flying.

+Before scheduling a paragliding adventure, verify weather conditions to ensure flight safety.
+Check the pilot's qualifications, ensuring they hold a P4 or P5 certification, which includes extensive experience and training in emergency procedures.
+Engage with the pilot beforehand to assess their experience and ensure they are well-rested, as fatigue becomes a risk factor after multiple flights.
+Inspect the paragliding equipment for wear and tear, focusing on components like the canopy, brake lines, and reserve parachute, which should be regularly maintained.
+Finally, confirm the operator's licenses and permissions, and practice ground handling skills under guidance before takeoff to enhance safety and control.